The New Era of Individual Agency

 The Democratization of Capability

-We're living through a fundamental shift in how value is created in our economy.
 For decades, specialized knowledge was the currency of success - you needed years of training, expensive degrees, and institutional backing to accomplish meaningful work in most fields.
-But as I've witnessed firsthand over the past year, artificial intelligence has dramatically altered this equation, ushering in the Age of Individual Agency.
+But artificial intelligence has dramatically altered this equation.

 AI tools aren't just incrementally improving productivity; they're fundamentally transforming what a single motivated person can accomplish.
 The implications of this shift are profound and far-reaching.